petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails.md

 These notifications are configured per [channel](./channels.md).
 When designing an email template, you can enter text directly or use variables to include data from the triggering event dynamically.
 See [Using Notification Templates](./sending-emails/using-notification-templates.md) and [Notification Template Variables Reference Guide](./sending-emails/notification-template-variables-reference-guide.md) for more information.

-### Notification Queue - Channel

-There's also a *Notification Queue* tab under a channel that displays all the email notifications.
+There's also a Notification Queue tab under a channel that displays all the email notifications.
 Each email notification entry shows its sender, recipients, event type, status, and priority.
 By default, Liferay checks the notification queue every 15 minutes for unsent notifications.
 See [Configuring the Commerce Notification Queue](./sending-emails/configuring-the-commerce-notification-queue.md) to learn how to configure this behavior.